ReadShade/ReadShade/source/addons/shadertoggler.rst

 2. Setting Up the Add-on
 ------------------------

-Move the ReShade menu to the right and press :guilabel:`New`.
-The menu will change, and you should click on :guilabel:`Edit`:
+Move the ReShade menu to the right side of your screen.
+Click :guilabel:`New`.
+The menu will change, then click :guilabel:`Edit`:

 .. figure:: shadertoggler/shadertoggler4.png